Sexual differentiation: Brain differentiation

-In many animals, differences in the exposure of a fetal brain to sex hormones are correlated with significant differences of brain structure and function, which correlate with adult reproductive behavior.
+In many animals, differences in the exposure of a fetal brain to sex hormones are correlated with significant differences in brain structure and function, which correlate with adult reproductive behavior.
 The causes of differences between the sexes are only understood in some species.
 Fetal sex differences in human brains coupled with early differences in experience may be responsible for sex differences observed in children between 4 years old and adolescence.

-Many individual studies in humans and other primates have found statistically significant sex differences in specific brain structures; however, some studies have found no sex differences, and some meta-analyses have called into question the over-generalization that women and men's brains function differently.
-Males and females statistically differ in some aspects of their brains, but there are areas of the brain which appear not to be sexually differentiated at all.
-Some scholars describe human brain variation not as two distinct categories, but as occupying a place on a maleness-femaleness continuum.
+Many individual studies in humans and other primates have found statistically significant sex differences in specific brain structures; however, some studies have found no sex differences, and some meta-analyses have called into question the over-generalization that women's and men's brains function differently.
+Males and females statistically differ in some aspects of their brains, still there are areas of the brain which appear not to be sexually differentiated at all.
+Some scholars describe human brain variation not as two distinct categories, and not even a maleness-femaleness continuum, but as mosaics.

 In birds, hypotheses of male-female brain sex differences have been challenged by recent findings that differences between groups can be at least partially explained by the individual's dominance rank.
 Furthermore, the behavioral causes of brain sex differences have been enumerated in studies of sex differences between different mating systems.
-For example, males of a polygynous vole species with intrasexual male competition have better spatial learning and memory than the females of their own species, but also better spatial learning and memory than all sexes of other closely related species that are monogamous; thus the brain differences commonly seen as "sex differences" have been instead linked to competition.
+For example, males of a polygynous vole species with intrasexual male competition have better spatial learning and memory than the females of their species, but also better spatial learning and memory than all sexes of other closely related species that are monogamous; thus the brain differences commonly seen as "sex differences" have been instead linked to competition.
 Sexual selection does play a role in some species, though, as males who display more song behaviors are selected for by females—so some sex differences in bird song brain regions seem to have been evolutionarily selected for over time.